brunodifranco/project-insuricare-ranking/README.md

 # 9. **Conclusion**
 In this project the main objective was accomplished:

- <p align="justify"> <b> A model that can provide good sales predictions for each store over the next six weeks was successfully trained and deployed in a Telegram Bot, which fulfilled CEO' s requirement, for now it's possible to determine the best resource allocation for each store renovation. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Rossmann CEO. </p>
+ <p align="justify"> <b> We managed to provide, by using a ML model, an ordered list of new customers by their buy propensity score and a spreadsheet that returns the buy propensity score for other new future customers.
+Now, the Sales Team can focus their attention on the 20,000 or 40,000 first customers of the list, and futurelly focus on the top K customers of the new list. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Insuricare, as well as Expected Financial Results. </p>

 # 10. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies:

- - Using <a href="https://towardsdatascience.com/an-introduction-to-time-series-analysis-with-arima-a8b9c9a961fb">ARIMA</a> to predict the amount of customers over the next six weeks, so that the customers column could be added to the final model. </p>

- - Tune even more the regression algorithm, by applying a <a href="https://machinelearningmastery.com/what-is-bayesian-optimization/">Bayesian Optimization</a> for instance.
+ - Conducting more market researches, so that more useful information on customers could be collected, since there was a lack of meaningful variables.

+ - Applying <a href="https://builtin.com/data-science/step-step-explanation-principal-component-analysis">Principal Component Analysis (PCA) </a> in the dataset.

- - Try other regression algorithms to predict the sales for each store.
+ - Try other classification algorithms that could better capture the phenomenon.

- - Use different models for the stores on which it's more difficult (higher MAE and MAPE) to predict the sales.

 # Contact